jakirhasan/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 ## Summary

-Yes, the initial setup is rather tedious, there are numerous different tools and configs.
+Yes, the initial setup is rather tedious, and there are a number of different tools and configs to learn.
 However, as the quick start alluded to, copying an existing config is the typical way most people start.

 With a setup in place, the standard workflow is: